 - In no circumstances will the Company be liable for any direct, incidental, consequential or indirect damages, damage to property, loss of property, loss or corruption of data, loss of profits, goodwill, bargain or opportunity, loss of anticipated savings or any other similar or analogous loss resulting from the User’s access to, or use of, or inability to use Milanote, whether based on warranty, contract, tort, negligence, in equity or any other legal theory, and whether or not the Company knew or should have known of the possibility of such damage, or business interruption of any type, whether in tort, contract or otherwise.

-- Certain rights and remedies may be available under the Competition and Consumer Act 2010
+Certain rights and remedies may be available under the Competition and Consumer Act 2010 (Cth) or similar

-cannot be excluded is restricted, at the Company’s option to:
+condition that cannot be excluded is restricted, at the

 - The re-supply of services or payment of the cost of re-supply of services; or